samuelna/react-movie-house/readme.md

 ## Setup

 Treat this like a mini-project - you have no provided files.

-Gerard is providing you with features he wants to see though.
-Based on these features, you should feel free to take code from the To-Do App and edit it as necessary to fit the new requirements.
+For reference, [here is](https://git.generalassemb.ly/wdi-nyc-60/react-omdb-search-solution) the solution to the last omdb lab we did.
+Even though we've done a React app with the same api, I would not recommend building off of it.
+I'd start a brand new app because this is substantially different.
+However, I would recommend looking much more closely at [this solution](https://github.com/jasonseminara/react_to-do/tree/solution2016) for the React To-Do list, as it has much more in common you'll be building this weekend.

 ## Completion